mohitagrawal939/translate-numbers/README.md

 Currently supports `Chinese` `English` `Hindi` `Japanese` `Spanish`

-NOTE - I will be adding more langauges in next coming updates.
+NOTE - I will be adding more languages in next coming updates.
 For anything please drop an mail at *hey@mohitagrawal.xyz*